-Public Governors will also be asked to identify a local patient/public group with Staff Governors being asked to identify local staff groups that you intend to regularly engage with so to canvass both members' and public views/opinions in addition to promoting the Trust, Membership and the role of Governor.
+Once that normal interactions are resumed, Public Governors will be asked to identify and network with local patient/public groups with Staff Governors being asked to identify and network with local staff groups that you intend to regularly engage with so to canvass both members' and public views/opinions in addition to promoting the Trust, Membership and the role of Governor.

-29. Will I need any training to take on this role?
+30. Will I need any training to take on this role?

-The Trust arranges a New Governor Induction Programme which all newly elected/nominated Governors are invited to attend (includes an Introduction Meeting with our Chairman).
+The Trust arranges a New Governor Induction Programme which all newly elected/nominated Governors are invited to participate in (includes an Introduction Meeting with our Chair).
 The Trust also schedules ongoing Governor Development and Training Sessions for all Governors (new and existing) throughout the course of each year.
+New Governor Induction and Training sessions are usually held in the immediate weeks after new Governors formally start in office (following the Annual/Special Members' Meeting held at which their election is announced) and it would be prudent to be available during mid-late October with induction meeting/training dates being tentatively scheduled for 14th October 2020 and 30th October 2020 (other key meetings have also been tentatively scheduled for November and December 2020).

-Additional Governor training needs (individual and as a Council of Governors) are also identified on a yearly basis as part of our Governor Questionnaire process.
+Additional Governor training needs (individual and as a Council of Governors) are also identified on a yearly basis as part of our Annual Governor Self-Evaluation (Performance and Effectiveness Review) Questionnaire process.

-30. Will I need to comply with a Code of Conduct?
+31. Will I need to comply with a Code of Conduct?

-Yes, all new Governors are sent a 'Governors' Code of Conduct' form which you will be asked to review and agree compliance with whilst carrying out the Trust's Governor role (conduct outlined from page 21).
-In addition, new Governors are also required to meet the 'Fit and Proper Persons' Test (details outlined from page 19).
-Eligibility to be a Governor including mandatory requirements are outlined from page 18 and are applicable to all Governors positions (Public, Staff and Nominated).
-In order for you to become or continue as a Governor is subject to the fulfilment of the aforementioned eligibility criteria with Governors ceasing to hold office should this criterion be/become unfulfilled.
+All new Governors are sent a 'Governors' Code of Conduct' which you will be asked to review and agree compliance with whilst carrying out the role of Governor.
+In addition, new Governors are also required to meet the 'Fit and Proper Persons' Test with associated checks being undertaken in relation to insolvency, bankruptcy and disqualified directors' registration alongside a health questionnaire.

+Eligibility to be a Governor including mandatory requirements are outlined in our 'Governor Criteria' and are applicable to all Governors positions (Public, Staff and Nominated).
+In order for an individual to become or continue as a Governor, is subject to the fulfilment of the aforementioned eligibility criteria with Governors ceasing to hold office should this criterion be/become unfulfilled.